 Katarina completed her Bachelor degree in Fine Art at Wimbledon College of Arts and Masters at Central Saint Martins and these good places do not, sadly, guarantee that she is a good artist, it's only fair to say, but perhaps their inclusion here serves to assure you of her commitment to the monkish path of doing art continuously, again and again, for a long amount of time, and that she was twice ordained by these institutional powers, as a follower of the practice, her personal religion.

-To be sure, Katarina loves universities and the romance of the scholarly life, and that of the passionate artist tinkering away in dark and sweet loneliness.
+To be sure, Katarina loves universities, the romance of the scholarly life, and that of the passionate artist tinkering away in dark and sweet loneliness.
 She wants to be a ‘man of letters’ or a ‘natural philosopher’, like in the 19th century; she wants to be like Charles Darwin, Edwin A. Abbott, Mary Shelley and unabashedly she is trying to be like Leonardo Da Vinci, who can very comfortably make anachronistic appearances in any list.
 She wants to work at a candlelit, mahogany desk with hunchbacked shelves of obsolete books caving in over her like curious interlocutors.

-The image pictured above is seen by some to be a grossly misleading portrait of Katarina, and has as such been included here as a representation of her split autonomy.
+The photograph above is seen by some to be a grossly misleading portrait of Katarina.
+It has been included here as a representation of her split autonomy.
 You will see, if you look closely, that she is being almost entirely occupied by a fictional character at the moment of photographic capture.

-Katarina is now undertaking her doctoral, practice-based project entitled Scripting for Agency at Goldsmiths College.
-Here she will consider the fictional character as a prototype of artificial intelligence, and by putting herself at the mercy of characters of her invention, attempt to measure how much of her own personhood is fictional.
+Katarina completed her practice-based PhD project, Scripting for Agency, at Goldsmiths College in 2022.
+Here she considered the fictional character as a prototype of artificial intelligence, and by putting herself at the mercy of characters of her own invention, attempted to measure how much of her selfhood is fictional.